timothygmitchell/Deep_Learning_for_Digit_Recognition/README.md

   - 0.9993 train accuracy after 3 epochs
   - 0.9927 accuracy on the holdout set

-Data augmentation did not appear to help, but the deep convolutional neural network with batch normalization performed well.
+Data augmentation did not improve performance, but the deep convolutional neural network with batch normalization performed well.

 The best solution achieved 99.27% accuracy, which is in the top 25% of all submissions (793/3166).
-Ensembling together multiple CNNs, or increasing the number of epochs, might increase performance.
+Ensembling together multiple CNNs, or increasing the number of epochs, might improve accuracy even further.